Pvanduyse/open5e/source/Spellcasting/spells_a-z/i/instant-summons.rst

 **Duration:** Until dispelled

 You touch an object weighing 10 pounds or less whose longest dimension is 6 feet or less.
-The spell leaves an invisible mark on its surface and invisibly inscribes the name of the item on the sapphire you use as the material component.
+The spell leaves an :ref:`srd:invisible` mark on its surface and invisibly inscribes the name of the item on the sapphire you use as the material component.
 Each time you cast this spell, you must use a different sapphire.